vippsas/vipps-ecom-api/vipps-ecom-api.md

 3. The merchant will open the URL received from Vipps backend API.
 4. Once the operation in the Vipps app is completed, Vipps will open the URL specified in `fallBack` URL.
 5. The merchant app should query the ecom API for updated status on the payment once user returns from the Vipps app.

-**Please note:** It is not possible for a user to choose another default browser on iOS.
-The phone's operation system, iOS, will always open links in Safari.
-Because of this, payments that have been started in a non-standarad browser, such as Chrome, will continue on Safari when the user is sent to the `fallbackURL`.
-Similar challenges occur when initiating payments in embedded browsers, such as Instagram and Facebook: iOS will open the URLs in Safari, not in the embedded browser.

 #### Switch from merchant app to the Vipps app